GeorginaCarlisle/2024-daily-coding/README.md

 24 - Functionality to display info about the time and date on mouseenter.
 25 - Functionality to remove info on mouseleave.
 26 - Fix bug causing info about time to be overwritten by the time being updated.
+29 - Tidy main page information and add additional functionality to clickEvent.